photoprism/photoprism-docs/docs/user-guide/settings/sync.md

 ## Edit Sync Settings ##

-1. Go to *Settings*.
+1. Go to *Settings > Services*.
-2. Open *Services* tab.
-3. Click into the sync cell of your service.
+2. Click into the sync cell of your service.
    ![Screenshot](img/services-sync-1-2502.jpg){ class="shadow" }
-4. Enable synchronization in the upper right corner.
+3. Enable synchronization in the upper right corner.
-5. Choose a folder from your service.
+4. Choose a folder from your service.
-6. Choose a sync interval.
+5. Choose a sync interval.
-7. Select the options that are suitable for you and click *Save*.
+6. Select the options that are suitable for you and click *Save*.

 ![Screenshot](img/services-sync-2-2502.jpg){ class="shadow" }